sami2py/sami2py/docs/installation.rst

 For Mac OS X, you can install gcc through package managers such as `brew <https://brew.sh/>`_.

-For windows, multiple setup options are discussed at https://www.scivision.dev/cmake-install-windows
+For windows, make sure that mingw-64 is installed.
+This may need to be reinstalled to make sure links work properly.
+See discussion at https://www.scivision.dev/cmake-install-windows

 Additionally, make is required to compile the code.
 You can get make through pip.